JuliaLang/www.julialang.org/content/jsoc/gsoc/diffeq.md

 equation (PDE) solvers and are thus important to many communities like computational fluid dynamics, mathematical biology, and quantum mechanics.

+This project is good for both software engineers interested in the field of numerical analysis and those students who are interested in perusing graduate research in the field.

 **Recommended Skills**: Background knowledge in numerical analysis, numerical linear algebra, and the ability (or eagerness to learn) to write fast code.